Search

 Linux / Kernel / 2026

-Upstream Linux kernel contributions across Bluetooth memory safety, KUnit, and core library paths.
+Linux kernel contributions across Bluetooth memory safety, DRM/PCI controller fixes, KUnit, and core library paths.

-• scope Bluetooth memory safety / KUnit tooling / cmdline and seq_buf tests / printf IPv6 coverage / IIO DMA fix
+• scope Bluetooth memory safety / AMD XDNA debug BO sync / PowerVR userspace array stride handling / PCI controller teardown and error paths / OpenVPN peer lifetime / FUSE io_uring request lifetime / KUnit tooling / cmdline and seq_buf tests / printf IPv6 coverage / IIO DMA fix

 • through Maintainer-reviewed upstream workflow